Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Terrain:

 The 4 Day Inca Trail encompasses a variety of terrain, including uneven stone steps, gravel paths, and steep ascents and descents.
-Trekkers should be comfortable navigating different types of terrain.
+Trekkers should be comfortable navigating various terrain types.

 Distance and Duration: